 I was raised in a rural Quaker community without a television or commercialized toys, so I spent most my time playing outdoors and inventing new games.
-I was very close to my great-grandmother, who influenced me to care and nurture others.
+I was very close to my great-grandmother, who instilled the importance of understanding, embracing and learning from others different from myself, altruism and the importance of helping those less fortunate.
 I firmly believe the spirit to accomplish anything is inside each of us, all we have to do is try.

 My paternal ancestral tree has an abundant variety of artists beginning in the 7th century.
 From a young age I loved to draw, but my father was very practical and didn't see the value in art, so I was forbidden to draw unless it was part of a school assignment.
 A friend showed my secret book of sketches to the art teacher and she convinced him to allow me to take art as an elective.